laganojunior/lalaheadpats/_posts/2019-09-10-poke-at-fighting-games-with-game-theory.markdown

 Even though I don't really play competitively, I still look forward to the big tournaments every year.
 Competitive fighting games are so exciting to watch as a casual observer, but there's also a lot of depth to fighting games than is evident from just what's visually on the screen.
-For the Evo moment 37 clip, a person fluent in video games in general may read that Daigo just made a unlikely comeback after deflecting a barrage of attacks from the attacker and that it was probably pretty hard to do.
+For the Evo moment #37 clip, a person fluent in video games in general may read that Daigo just made a unlikely comeback after deflecting a barrage of attacks from the attacker, and that it was probably pretty hard to do.
 A player really familiar with the game realizes that the
 Daigo had to:
-  * make over a dozen precisely timed button presses (within about 7 milliseconds)
+  * make over a dozen precisely timed button presses (each within a window of about 7 milliseconds)
-  * have the awareness and mental fortitude to jump and parry on the final hit to land a max damage combo to ensure the comeback
+  * have the awareness and mental fortitude to go for the additional risk of jumping and parrying the final hit to land a max damage combo to ensure the comeback
   * start off the entire thing _predicting_ when the attacker was going to even start since it's too late to react to once the attack animation starts

 The clip has been analyzed several times from several perspectives, you just have to search for "Evo moment #37" to find more insight on it.
 But here's a